 Immunizations: “NO SHOTS, NO SCHOOL.”
 All students entering for the first time are required to have proof of immunization against diphtheria, pertussis (Whooping Cough), tetanus, polio, mumps, measles, rubella, Hepatitis B, and Chicken Pox.
 TB is no longer required.

-Homework is provided to review and practice concepts previously introduced in class.
-The amount of homework assigned is to be determined by the student’s teacher.
-On average, students should spend the following amount of time on homework each school night.
+The homework that your child's teacher assigns should be extra reading and math fact /concept practice.
+The amount of homework assigned has been determined collectively by our teachers.
+On average, students should spend the following amount of time on homework each school night:

 - Grades K-3, 20 minutes to 1 hour